Seafood-Globalization-Lab/exploreARTIS/README.md

 ### Line and area plots

-`r plot_ts()` creates time series line or area plots for any specified `r artis_var`.
-The `r plot.type` argument allows options of "line" (default) or "stacked" to change plot views.
-To keep the number of colors reasonable, the `r prop_flow_cutoff` argument groups lines falling below the cut-off into "other" and this can be adjusted to show more or fewer lines/fills.
+`plot_ts()` creates time series line or area plots for any specified `artis_var`.
+The `plot.type` argument allows options of "line" (default) or "stacked" to change plot views.
+To keep the number of colors reasonable, the `prop_flow_cutoff` argument groups lines falling below the cut-off into "other" and this can be adjusted to show more or fewer lines/fills.

 ```r
 # loading library